spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/feature-walkthroughs.md

 ## Search

 The [Search](/docs/scos/dev/feature-walkthroughs/202204.0/search-feature-walkthrough.html) feature enables you to control search and filtering preferences and customize them to improve your customers’ user experience and help them quickly find what they are looking for.
 The feature includes textual search, multi-language search, full-site search, filter by a category, dynamically, and by filters & facets.

 ## Shared Carts

 The [Shared Carts](/docs/scos/dev/feature-walkthroughs/202204.0/shared-carts-feature-walkthrough.html) feature allows sharing carts between company users.

 ## Shipment

-### Shipment

 The [Shipment](/docs/scos/dev/feature-walkthroughs/202204.0/shipment-feature-walkthrough/shipment-feature-walkthrough.html) feature allows you to create and manage carrier companies and assign multiple delivery methods associated with specific stores, which your customers can select during the checkout.
 With the feature in place, you can define delivery price and expected delivery time, tax sets, and availability of the delivery method per store.

-### Reference information: Shipment method entities in the database
+### Shipment method entities in the database: reference information

-[This schema](/docs/scos/dev/feature-walkthroughs/202204.0/shipment-feature-walkthrough/reference-information-shipment-method-entities-in-the-database.html) shows how the sales order and shipment method entities are modeled in the database.
+[This schema](/docs/scos/dev/feature-walkthroughs/{{page.version}}/shipment-feature-walkthrough/shipment-method-entities-in-the-database-reference-information.html) shows how the sales order and shipment method entities are modeled in the database.

-### Reference information: Shipment method plugins
+### Shipment method plugins: reference information

 This provides a walkthrough to the [Shipment method](/docs/scos/dev/feature-walkthroughs/202204.0/shipment-feature-walkthrough/reference-information-shipment-method-plugins.html) plugin and its features.